 - Rates of sexually-transmitted infections (STIs) and teenage pregnancy in the UK are relatively high – as is the regret felt by young people after early sexual experiences.

-- Research shows that most parents say they want the support of schools in providing SRE for their children.
+- Research shows that most parents say they want the support of schools in providing RSE for their children.

-- Research consistently shows that effective SRE delays first sexual experience and reduces risk- taking.
+- Research consistently shows that effective RSE delays first sexual experience and reduces risk- taking.

 - Surveys of children and young people, as well as Ofsted, have repeatedly shown that RSE tends to be “too little, too late and too biological”.

-Evidence suggests that high quality SRE actually delays young people’s first sexual experience, and it helps them become much more confident and comfortable about making informed choices.
-Good and appropriate SRE takes away children’s ignorance, not their innocence.
+Evidence suggests that high quality RSE actually delays young people’s first sexual experience, and it helps them become much more confident and comfortable about making informed choices.
+Good and appropriate RSE takes away children’s ignorance, not their innocence.

-There are four main aims for teaching SRE within the context of Primary School PSHE (Personal, Social, and Health Education):
+There are four main aims for teaching RSE within the context of Primary School PSHE (Personal, Social, and Health Education):

 - To enable young people to understand and respect their bodies, and be able to cope with the changes puberty brings, without fear or confusion.